SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 If you would like to merge new nodes and their values to your existing configuration file you can use your ``CommentedConfigurationNode`` and load values from a given asset explained above.
 This will take each node in your asset file and attempt to place it into the new root node if it does not exist.
+This method is different to simply copying to a file as this will automatically place values that were absent while just copying to file will not.

 .. code-block:: java